 For virtual courses a printed copy of the latest edition of the comprehensive course manual will be sent to your home address in good time for the start of your course.
 Our delegates tell us that having access to a physical document is beneficial as both a reference document and for taking notes during the course.
 In addition, a link will be emailed to you to enable you to access an electronic copy of the same comprehensive manual for convenient future reference.

 Yes.
-During this three day course you’ll receive all the training you need to prepare for the BCS Foundation in IS Project Management certificate multiple choice examination.
+During this course you’ll receive all the training you need to prepare for the BCS Foundation in IS Project Management certificate multiple choice examination.
 A pass means a Foundation certificate in IS Project Management which is part of the BCS Professional Certification portfolio, but it contributes to your BCS International Diploma in Business Analysis too.

-For delegates attending a classroom, virtual classroom or online course, the exam may be taken remotely using the BCS online proctoring service.
+For delegates attending a classroom, virtual classroom or eLearning course, the exam may be taken remotely using the BCS online proctoring service.
 This exam consists of 40 multiple-choice questions with a pass mark of 26/40.

 Prior to the course start date, delegates can request 14 days complimentary online access to this module to allow them to familiarise themselves with the syllabus.
 You’ll also be given a comprehensive IS Project Management course manual, containing additional information and guidance on further reading.
 In addition, you will receive a copy of the BCS textbook ‘Project Management for IT-Related Projects’, which supports the syllabus of the course.